-McKirdy one of three Hibs deadline day signings
+Hibs wait for McKirdy deal confirmation from Fifa

 Last updated on .From the section Hibernian

+The Edinburgh club insist they completed all of the necessary documentation at their end.

+But they say the English League Two outfit submitted their paperwork seconds after the window had closed.

-Hibernian signed Manchester United centre-back Will Fish, Swindon Town striker Harry McKirdy, and Ukraine under-21 international Mykola Kukharevych on deadline day.
+Hibs also announced loan deals for Manchester United centre-back Will Fish, 19, and Ukraine under-21 striker Mykola Kukharevych after midnight on deadline day.

-Fish, who has made one senior appearance for Manchester United, and Troyes' Kukharevych join on loan.

-The 25-year-old scored 23 goals in 44 appearances for Swindon in League Two, and has two in his last two matches.
+McKirdy scored 23 goals in 44 appearances for Swindon last season, and has two in his last two matches.

 "We're delighted that he chose to come here after interest from several different clubs," Hibs boss Lee Johnson said.